regulardesigner/buttr-ducking-octo-robot/README.md

 ## HOW BUTTR WORKS
 #
 ### Fisrt things first!
-You need to add in the head of your html page two simple line!
+Firstly you will need to add two simple lines of code in your header between <head> and </ head>.
+Easy, right?

 	<link rel="stylesheet" href="bttr.css" />
 	<link rel="stylesheet" href="mediaqueries.css" />